BLB Solicitors

 Access to a neighbour’s property for maintenance: what are my rights?

-Occasionally, you may need to gain access to a neighbour’s land to carry out work to (or affecting) your land or to a building, wall or other structure standing on it.
-In most cases, your neighbour will be accommodating, if for no other reason than they may need you to return the favour one day.
+Occasionally, you may need access to a neighbour’s property for maintenance work to (or affecting) your land or to a building, wall or other structure standing on it.
+In most cases, neighbours are accommodating, if for no other reason than they may need the favour returned one day.

 What are my rights if my neighbour refuses me access?

-If access is refused, it’s first worth checking your deeds to see whether you already have a right to access.
-Failing that, sometimes you will have acquired one over time.
-This is called a ‘prescriptive’ right of way and arises if you can demonstrate that access has been exercised:
+If your neighbour refuses access, it’s first worth checking your deeds to see whether you already have a right to access.
+Failing that, you may have acquired one over time.
+Such a ‘prescriptive’ right of way requires you to demonstrate that you have exercised it:

 • without force, secrecy or permission; and